Syllabus for IST 331: The User

 2. COURSE OBJECTIVES

-A small group project, drawing on the different backgrounds students bring to the program, will support integrating these various types of knowledge and applying them to an illustrative interface or system.
+A group project, drawing on the different backgrounds students bring to the program, will support integrating these various types of knowledge and applying them to an illustrative interface or system.
 The teaching philosophy includes working in groups and presentations.

 At the conclusion of this course, students will be able to: